eldipa/book-of-gehn/posts/network/internet_scan/2021-09-19-IPv4-Scan-Part-II-Multiprobes-Analysis.md

 {% call marginnotes() %}
-Sanity check: from the distribution of probes per port we know that we have 13038 ports with 2 probes which will contribute with 13038 rows to the difference dataframe;
+Sanity check: from the distribution of probes per port we know that we have 13038 ports with 2 probes that will contribute with 13038 rows to the difference dataframe;

-750 ports with 3 probes which will contribute with 750 * 2 rows to the result; 27 ports with 4 probes contributing
+750 ports with 3 probes that will contribute with 750 * 2 rows to the result; 27 ports with 4 probes contributing
 with 27 * 3 rows and finally 1 port with 5 probes contributing with 5 *
 4 rows.

-The expected total is 14623 which it is exactly the row count of `df2`.
+The expected total is 14623 that it is exactly the row count of `df2`.
  {% endcall %}